igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

-* Take cash from defeated opponents!
+* Tweak attack efficiency against drabs
 * When characters are drunk, attacks should occasionally miss!
 * Generate the world in villages (clustered sections with shops and buildings) -> create walkable paths between these
 * Unit tests for hourNow !== lastHour in game-module.updateGame()